MJMcP/best-compressed/README.md

 [Back to Contents](#contents)

 - Menu layout and presentation on smaller viewports
   - Due to the length of the text links, I added icons to the links that would become the navigation icons when the site is viewed on a smaller screen.
 This was done by adding classes to target the text and icons seperately so they could be hidden or seen as needed.
+Attention was required for both margin and padding settings for the various size screens but the presentation is equal across the different screen sizes.

 [Back to Contents](#contents)